Pathduck/vid2ani/README.md

 ```

 ## Notes

-* As APNG does not support multiple input palettes, palettegen (-m) will
+* The APNG muxer does not support multiple input palettes, palettegen (-m) will fall
-fall back to using diff mode if single mode is selected.
+back to using diff mode if single mode is selected.
-* For WEBP lossy (-l) encoding, the quality parameter is mandatory.
-* Since FFmpeg can convert between any format, it's also possible to
+* Since FFmpeg can convert between any format, it's also possible to convert
-convert between for instance GIF to WEBP, although frame rates might be off.
+between for instance GIF to WEBP, although frame rates might be off.
 * This tool uses ffmpeg, you can download that here: [FFmpeg](https://www.ffmpeg.org/)
 * You can download this fork from here: [Pathduck/vid2ani](https://github.com/Pathduck/vid2ani)
-* You can download the original release here: [MDHEXT/video2gif](https://github.com/MDHEXT/video2gif)<br>
+* You can download the original release here: [MDHEXT/video2gif](https://github.com/MDHEXT/video2gif)
-* This tool wouldn't be possible without the research listed here: [High quality GIF with FFmpeg](https://blog.pkh.me/p/21-high-quality-gif-with-ffmpeg.html)<br>